-'Well, let us suppose,' she said, 'that in my research I came upon evidence of a person who had regularly used the internet for his own personal sexual gratification.
+"Well, let us suppose," she said, "that in my research I came upon evidence of a person who had regularly used the Internet for his own personal sexual gratification.
 Downloading illegal pornography and so forth.
-Do I have the right to expose such a person?'
-'Of course you do.
-If their computer drives contain illegal material it's the same as possessing it in photographic form on paper.
-We all know that.'
-'Ah but this person is clever.
-He looks at the pictures on screen, but does not store them.
-He deletes the memory cache once he has ... once he has satisfied himself, you understand?'
+Do I have the right to expose such a person?"
+"Of course you do.
+If their computer drives contain illegal material, it's the same as possessing it in photographic form on paper.
+We all know that."
+"Ah, but this person is clever.
+He looks at the pictures on-screen, but does not store them.
+He deletes the memory cache once he has . . . once he has satisfied himself, you understand?"
 Ashley's stern voice cut through a bubble of titters emanating from the back row of the audience.
-'All this hypothetical speculation seems to me to miss the main point of our discussion,' he said.
-'We are addressing...'
-'It is at the absolute heart of our discussion,' Brad Messiter shouted from the back, unmiked, but loud enough to be heard.
-'Tell us more about this hypothetical case, Cosima.'
-'As a matter of fact,' said Cosima, who unlike Messiter had a radio microphone clipped to the lapel of her jacket, 'it is not hypothetical.
-I am talking about you, Mr Barson-Garland.
+"All this hypothetical speculation seems to me to miss the main point of our discussion," he said.
+"We are addressing-" "It is at the absolute heart of our discussion," Brad Messiter shouted from the back, unmiked, but loud enough to be heard.
+"Tell us more about this hypothetical case, Cosima."
+"As a matter of fact," said Cosima, who unlike Messiter had a radio microphone clipped to the lapel of her jacket, "it is not hypothetical.
+I am talking about you, Mr. Barson-Garland.
 You.
-You have logged up an average of sixteen hours a week accessing sites devoted to photographs of young teenage boys.'
-A gasp ran round the studio as Ashley whipped round, his face white, to face Cosima.
-'I should warn you that I am a lawyer,' he snarled.
-'Such unsubstantiated accusations are highly actionable.
-You cannot have a shred of evidence to support such outrageous . . .'
-'But I have,' said Cosima, pointing to a briefcase.
-'I have tracked your internet use for many months now and watched you accessing web-cam sites, newsgroups and youth chatrooms.'
-'I have . . .
-I have . . .' beads of sweat were beginning to appear on Ashley's brow.
-'I have naturally researched all areas of the internet during the course of my campaign.
-It would be absurd to attempt to legislate against pornography without investigating it first.'
-'But why only teenage boys?
-Why only sites with titles like "Studmuffins For You", "Twink Heaven", "Smooth Buns R Us" and "First Cum First Served" - why only those?'
+You have logged up an average of sixteen hours a week accessing sites devoted to photographs of young teenage boys."
+A gasp ran through the studio as Ashley whipped round, his face white, to face Cosima.
+"I should warn you that I am a lawyer," he snarled.
+"Such unsubstantiated accusations are highly actionable.
+You cannot have a shred of evidence to support such outrageous-" "But I have," said Cosima, pointing to a briefcase.
+"I have tracked your Internet use for many months now and watched you accessing webcam sites, newsgroups, and youth chatrooms."
+"I have . . .
+I have . . ."
+Beads of sweat were beginning to appear on Ashley's brow.
+"I have naturally researched all areas of the Internet during the course of my campaign.
+It would be absurd to attempt to legislate against pornography without investigating it first."
+"But why only teenage boys?
+Why only sites with titles like 'Stud-muffins for You,' 'Twink Heaven,' 'Smooth Buns R Us,' and 'First Cum First Served'-why only those?"
 Ashley felt he was drowning in a sea of laughter.